JuraszekL/OTC_Project/README.md

 - **PWM_Task**

-  The task is used to perform any operation related to buzzer.
+  The task is used to perform any operation related to Buzzer.
 It recieves requests to play simple sound, then executes the sequence stored in flash.

 ## Most important functions

 **Clock set/synchronize**

-System clock may be in one of 4 states:
+System clock may be in one of 3 states:

   - *clock_not_set*  \
   If the system date is before 2020, it means that clock was not set properly.
 In this case, on the main screen, the time is represented by "--:--" value, and nothing else is displayed.
 The *Clock_Task* sends *ONLINEREQ_TIME_UPDATE* request every minute until the date is valid.

   - *clock_not_sync*  \
   If the system date is after 2020, it may be possible that clock was set properly, but synchronization is required.
 In this case, the *Clock_Task* sends requests to update time from SNTP service, and timezone from HTTP API.
-Next to it, the clock changes its state to *clock_sync_pending*

-  - *clock_sync_pending*  \
-  The *Clock_Task* waits for synchronization of time and timezone.
-If any of them was not completed before waiting time expires, the clock goes back to *clock_not_sync* state.
-If both of them were completed, that means the clock changes its state to *clock_sync*.
+If both of them were synchronised, clock changes it's state to *clock_sync*

   - *clock_sync*  \
   The *Clock_Task* checks every minute if the time for synchornization has come (synchronization is performed once per hour).
-If yes, it sends synchroniztion requests, and changes the clock state to *clock_sync_pending*.
+If yes, it sends synchroniztion requests, and changes the clock state to *clock_not_sync*.

 To perform any action every minute, the *Clock_Task* calculates time in seconds to next full minute, and sets the timer to notify it exactly when the minute changes to the next.